 Morag has a background as the Senior Sports Physiotherapist at JGH where she treated many of the Islands’ athletes.
 She has been involved in a great variety of sports both playing and as a physiotherapist.
 She has served on several sports committees including the Island Games Association.
 Her direct involvement with the Commonwealth Games Association started 2007 and she attended the Melbourne, Delhi and Glasgow Games as the team physiotherapist.
-She has recently been appointed as Vice President of the CGAJ and is looking forward to a more administrative role at future games.
+She was appointed as Vice President of the CGAJ in 2015 and was the General Team Manager for the 2018 Games.

 Jean Cross – Vice President